 Nothing is final until you save that post.
 Until then, no new tags will be created, no tags moved to other groups and no post tags changed.

 Only when you save the post, it will receive the new tags and keep the old tags that it had before and that were hidden in groups that you kept close.

-Please note that other plugins and usual templates usually don’t use tag groups.
+Please note that other plugins and themes don’t use tag groups.
 For them, all tags form just one unsorted group.
 If you want to display them in groups to your visitors, you need to use the Gutenberg blocks or shortcodes of this plugin or modify your theme.
 You can also display post tags under the posts sorted by groups.

-Note: Since tags are separated in the input field by comma (“,”) or semicolon (“;”), tag names cannot contain these characters in order to work with the meta box.
+Note 1: Since tags are separated in the input field by comma (“,”), tag names cannot contain this character in order to work with the meta box.

 Note 2: The meta box works only correctly if tag names are unique.
 It is not sufficient if tags with identical names are differentiated by their “slugs” (piece of the link).
 Please note that WordPress considers also two tags that differ only by capitalization as duplicates and refuses to accept more than one of each variation.